 Depending on the application, measurements will have to be saved or started and then stopped.
-The ethane analysis is an exception (see Section 3.2.5.3).
+The ethane analysis is an exception (see section 3.2.6.3).

 Application Measurement

 Application start/stop save

 Inspection above ground ×

+Plants ×

 Measuring in bar holes ×

-Enclosed spaces ×

-House ×
+Structure ×

 Gas measuring ×

 Warning %LEL ×

 Warning ExTox ×